-TCG has included climate change in our Conference and other event programming for many years.
-Most recently, at our last in-person National Conference in Miami before the world was plunged into a pandemic, we worked with a Conference Committee on Climate to curate a robust track of climate action programming and featured a renowned climate artist-activist, Xavier Cortada, as our first Conference Artist in Residence.
+TCG has included climate change as a topic in our National Conference and other event programming for many years.
+At 2008’s Denver Conference, Dr. Alexander E. MacDonald from the National Oceanic and Atmospheric Administration helped us understand the widespread changes that would occur in the near future, and we saw how the next generation of theatre artists were beginning to talk about environmental issues in their work.
+Most recently, at our 2019 National Conference in Miami, we worked with a Conference Committee on Climate to curate a robust track of climate action programming and featured our first Conference Artist in Residence: climate artist-activist, Xavier Cortada, whose work is focused on the accelerating threat of rising seas.

 Since Miami’s Conference, TCG has undergone a strategic planning process and emerged with a new mission: to lead for a just and thriving theatre ecology.
 This process started before we were faced with COVID-19, a pandemic that was caused in part by human encroachment on the natural habitats of wildlife and other extractive economic practices.
 Even before the pandemic, more and more theatres had been shuttered by wildfires, flooding, and other disasters caused and worsened by climate change.
 We have also received a powerful blueprint for an equitable future from the BIPOC organizers of We See You, White American Theater, whose work includes demands at the intersection of racial justice and climate justice.
 It’s clear that the time for collective action is now.